 After getting work comp benefits, you will receive either weekly or biweekly (or even monthly in rare cases) checks for your lost wages.
 However, the amount listed on those checks is what you should be worried about.
 Usually, injured individuals receive (up to) 66 percent or 2/3 of their lost wages.
 This means that if you were making $1,000 a week, you can get compensated for up to $666 of your lost weekly income.
 However, no one can guarantee that the insurance company will award you with the 66 percent of your lost wages.
 They will take into consideration two things to determine the amount that you will receive:

 - Your average wages

 - Corresponding rate from workers’ compensation

-You should speak with Workers compensation lawyer San Diego right after the accident at work and seek their counsel and advice.
+You should speak with Workers compensation lawyer in Los Angeles, CA right after the accident at work and seek their counsel and advice.

 Type of Your Injury

 The second factor that determines how much money you will receive from your benefits is your injury.
 The more severe the injury, the more money you will receive.
 Also, your working capacity is taken into consideration and how the injury affects it.
 In the majority of cases, injuries that prevent you from returning to work or returning to your previous profession are valued higher than other injuries.
 Keep that in mind when you file your claim.